alinarodriguez/Business-Process-Automation-Portfolio/README.md

 Knowledge Hub is a centralized content management solution built with Microsoft Power Platform that enables organizations to collect, review and publish internal and external resources in a structured way.

+This project focuses on content lifecycle management rather than transactional workflows, introducing a publish/unpublish model similar to modern CMS platforms.

 The solution includes:

 - Resource submission interface with validation and URL preview